dbactual/thomaspaine/content/pages/resources/was-paine-in-favor-of-a-redistribution-of-wealth.md

 ---
-Title: Was Paine in favor of a redistribution of wealth?
+title: Was Paine in favor of a redistribution of wealth?
 ---

    Not only was he in favor of it, but the concept in modern times originates